 And then there’s the groundbreaking “Sgt.
 Pepper” cover in 1967.
 Manager Brian Epstein freaked out when he saw what The Beatles were proposing — the faces of nearly 60 different individuals from past and present, whose approval he would have to seek in order to include them in the mix.
 The only one who objected was ’30s/’40s sex siren Mae West, who wondered, “Why would someone like me want to be in a lonely hearts club?”
 Meanwhile, it’s interesting to note that only four people on that cover are still alive today, and two of them are Beatles… And how cool of the band to turn right around on their next record and offer the most minimalist art conceivable: A plain white cover for “The Beatles” (AKA “The White Album”).

 At that point, album cover art exploded, with fabulous and disastrous results.
 It was banana-bizarre (“The Velvet Underground and Nico” and the Mothers of Invention’s “Weasels Ripped My Flesh”).
 It was animated fun (Janis Joplin’s “Cheap Thrills”).
 It was psychedelic (Jimi Hendrix’s “Axis: Bold as Love” and Iron Butterfly’s “In-a-Gadda-Da-Vida”).
 It was mildly disturbing (King Crimson’s “In the Court of the Crimson King” and Captain Beefheart’s “Trout Mask Replica”).
-It was simple portraiture (the front porch photo for “Crosby Stills & Nash” and the game-changing imagery of the lightning-bolt photo for David Bowie’s “Aladdin Sane”).
+It was simple portraiture (the front porch snapshot for “Crosby Stills & Nash” and the dime-store machine photo for “Songs of Leonard Cohen”).
 It was understated (Joni Mitchell’s delicate line art for “Ladies of the Canyon” and Carole King’s domestic serenity for “Tapestry”).
 It was retro (Pure Prairie League’s use of Norman Rockwell artwork and The Grateful Dead’s faded Americana photo on “Workingman’s Dead”).
-It was just plain silly (the garish carnival claim of “50,000,000 Elvis Fans Can’t Be Wrong” and The Mamas and The Papas wedging themselves into a bathtub for “If Can Believe Your Eyes and Ears”).
+It was just plain silly (the garish carnival claim of “50,000,000 Elvis Fans Can’t Be Wrong” and The Mamas and The Papas wedging themselves into a bathtub for “If Can Believe Your Eyes and Ears”)